Top 10 Healthy Snacks for Kids They’ll Actually Enjoy

 Trail mix is a snack that you easily customize, mixing at your discretion the best of what you'd want for quick healthy bites.
 You can mix nuts like almonds or walnuts; seeds, dried fruits, and handfuls of dark chocolate chips or coconut flakes.
 The mix is great for kids and delivers sustained energy.

-Health benefits: It contains healthy fats and proteins in the case of nuts and seeds, while natural sugars and fibre come from dried fruits.
+Health Benefits: It contains healthy fats and proteins in the case of nuts and seeds, while natural sugars and fibre come from dried fruits.
 It therefore presents as a fairly balanced snack, helping with both focus and stamina.

 5. Peanut Butter and Banana Sandwiches